Automation Could Displace 800 Million Workers Worldwide By 2030, Study Says

 Many countries are getting older as well — Japan is a notable example.
 And McKinsey researchers expect aging populations to need more medical care — more doctors, nurses, home health workers and aides — while demand goes down for children's teachers and doctors.

-Tech jobs will of course be needed as technology advances, like "computer scientists, engineers, and IT administrators," who could see job growth as companies spend more in this area, the report says.
+Tech jobs will be needed as technology advances, like "computer scientists, engineers and IT administrators," who could see job growth as companies spend more in this area, the report says.

 Jobs gained "could more than offset the jobs lost to automation," the researchers say.
-But they say "it will require businesses and governments to seize opportunities to boost job creation and for labor markets to function well."
+But, they say, "it will require businesses and governments to seize opportunities to boost job creation and for labor markets to function well."

-The McKinsey researchers recommend "an initiative on the scale of the Marshall Plan involving sustained investment, new training models, programs to ease worker transitions, income support, and collaboration between the public and private sectors" to help economies and employment grow in the future.
+The McKinsey researchers recommend "an initiative on the scale of the Marshall Plan involving sustained investment, new training models, programs to ease worker transitions, income support and collaboration between the public and private sectors" to help economies and employment grow in the future.